 This Dutch Baby Pancake Recipe (also called a German Pancake or Puff Pancake) is a perfect weekend breakfast!
 Serves up to 6 people.
 Enjoy with a selection of fresh fruit!

 Just in time for the weekend I’m sharing this simple Dutch Baby Pancake recipe.
-This is one of our most favourite breakfast recipes.
+This is one of our most favourite brunch recipes.
 It’s like eating a giant popover for breakfast, and really, what’s not to love about that?
 Definitely a treat.